What is the application deadline?

 Is it possible to do the MSc without progressing to PhD?

 Yes, the course is structured so that all students complete the Masters before progressing on to PhD (subject to meeting the progression criteria) and it is therefore possible to leave at this point in the programme, although it is rare for this option to be taken.
 Selecting the MSc year only does not come up as an option on the application form, so please therefore apply for the 1+3 programme and state that you wish to apply for MSc only and we will transfer you to this study route if your application is successful.
-Please note that EPSRC studentships are not, however, available to students who do not wish to undertake the full 1+3 programme.
+Please note that funding is not available to students who do not wish to undertake the full 1+3 programme.

 I already have a Masters – can I go directly to PhD?